When was the last time you performed a content audit?

 Another way to do this automatically is to opt for the WordPress Content Audit plugin.

-You can use tools such as Google Analytics, Semrush, Linkody, Brand24, and Mention.com to do this.
+You can use tools such as Google Analytics, Semrush, Linkody, Brand24, and Mention.com to analyze the collected data and compare them with business goals.

 Identify the Actions Required